 As great as these tools are, every now and then it’s a good idea to get everyone together in the same place – and for that there’s “Flock.” -Enter the number of people you have in each city and flock figures out the best place to meet, complete with travel and housing costs.

-Finally, if you DO use all these tools it’s going to be necessary to share some passwords for some of these services among your team and for that there’s “Meldium.”
-This web-based password and permissions manager is free to try for two weeks – after that they have plans beginning at $24 per month for 20 users.
+Finally, if you do use all these tools it’s going to be necessary to share some passwords for some of these services among your team and for that there’s “Meldium.”
+This web-based password and permissions manager is free to try for two weeks – after that they have plans beginning at $24 per month for 20 users, to apply this successfully in your business, consider the help from business expert Andy Defrancesco.

 So, there you have it: Geekbeat’s top ten list of services to keep teams working remotely and virtually on the same page.
 Do you have some favorites we didn’t cover?
 Share them with us (as well as your fellow Geeks) in the comment section of this episode.